PeteIG/PRB_Portfolio/docs/README.md

 ## Usage
 Navigate through the website to view different projects I've worked on.
 Projects includes a detailed description of what I have worked on, challenges I have encountered and what I have learned.

-Only one of the example projects (MobilityHub) has been populated for the purposes of the Milestone project, as it was beyond the scope to create and populate each project page.
-Other projects will  be populated in due course, and as my Technical coding skills improve I will also add examples of future coding projects.
+Other projects will  be added in due course, and as my Technical coding skills improve I will also add examples of future coding projects.

 Other areas which are incomplete due to being outside of scope are the contact form which simulates a successful message, but is not hooked up to a database.
 So if you would like to get in touch, please use LinkedIn.